Citizen Science

 How to use the pipeline?

-We will release a PI Guide with all the details soon - Stay tuned!
+You can check out our recorded demo of the pipeline now and we will release a Principal Investigator (PI) Guide with all the details soon - Stay tuned!

-Who will be able to become a PI?
+Who will be able to become a PI/Project lead?

 I have an idea now, what can I do to prepare?